jeffpar/pcjs/tools/pc/README.md

 >
 >     "C:\Program Files\nodejs\node.exe" "%1" %*

 If you don't include a full path to the JSON file, `pc.js` will look for the JSON file in the `/tools/pc` folder.
-You can also omit the `--load=` option if the name of the JSON file doesn't conflict with another command or program name:
+You can also omit the `--start=` option if the name of the JSON file doesn't conflict with another command or program name:

 	pc.js ibm5150

-Loading [ibm5150.json](ibm5150.json) should produce the following output:
+Starting [ibm5150.json](ibm5150.json) should produce the following output:

     pc.js v3.00
     Copyright © 2012-2023 Jeff Parsons <Jeff@pcjs.org>
-    Options: --load=ibm5150
+    Options: --start=ibm5150
     Press CTRL-D to enter command mode, CTRL-C to terminate pc.js

 After the machine finishes booting (about 10 seconds), you should see the following output: